allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 What do we do with the existing rates?

 What if a new consumer comes up?
-We don't know yet what characteristics it's going to have.
+We don’t know yet what characteristics it’s going to have.

 Just reset everything for simplicity: `max-rate = subscription-rate-limit / N` for everyone.
 The algorithm adapts rather quickly.